Maxvandermeij/az204webapp/README.md

 --------------------------------------
 Custom domain
 -------
 Now that we have a running application, we don't want to keep going to the default url.
 Let's configure a custom domain.

-I don't expect everyone to have an available domain ready to try this on so just wait a min while I show you how simple it can be.
+I don't expect everyone to have an available domain ready to try this on.
+If you don't, skip the custom domain and SSL settings as they require having a domain.

+ just wait a min while I show you how simple it can be.
 Go to the Portal > App Services > your webapp > Custom domain and click on ADD custom domain.
 Insert your domain url and press validate.
 In this view you will get the settings that you need to put into the DNS configuration of your domain.
 I'll demonstrate how it works for my domain.

 SSL